gboigwe/CircleShare/README.md

 ## 🏆 Hackathon Submission

-This project was built for the **Stacks Vibe Coding Hackathon 2025** with a focus on:
+This project was built for hackathons with a focus on:
 - Circular reciprocity model for expense sharing
-- Clarity smart contracts on Bitcoin L2
+- Solidity smart contracts on Base L2 (Ethereum Layer 2)
 - Modern Web3 UX with warm, human-centered design
 - Real-world utility with fair-as-a-circle approach